Stages of Reading Development: The Ultimate Guide

 Turns out, a lot more than you actually realise.
 Reading is a form of stimulation for them and is beneficial to their language development.

 While they may not understand the words, they are learning how to communicate, watching the colours and the patterns on the page, and most importantly, setting them up with good habits for years to come.

-There are a number of different stages that a child will go through when it comes to developing your child’s reading skills.
+There are a number of different reading stages that a child will go through when it comes to developing your child’s literacy skills.
 It is important to devote enough time and attention to get them through each one.

 Consider them building blocks that will help build their knowledge each step of the way.

-But what exactly are these stages and what should we expect?
+But what exactly are these stages or reading development and what should we expect?